CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-publisher-testgroup-clicks.md

 Where the `$id` should be replaced with the ID of the testgroup.

+## Supported parameters

+The method supports the 'unique' parameter.
+This is a boolean that indicates whether multiple clicks from a single destination are to be included.

 ## Returned fields

 The method returns a JSON object with several clicks under the 'data' field.